modsound/unite_afplay-vim/README.md

 ## How to use

-After add settings as follows in your vimrc, Please open your music directory by Vimfiler.
+After adding settings as follows in your vimrc, Please open your music directory by Vimfiler.
-If you select music file or music directory and press key you set, Vim will play music background.
+If you select music file or music directory and press key you set("af" as follows), Vim will play music background.

 ### keymap sample